maksuturva/woocommerce_payment_module/docs/Part Payment Widget.md

 The widget is visible on the product page and below the current product price.

-* edit wc-maksuturva.php and find text PARTPAYMENTWIDGET.
+* edit wc-maksuturva.php and find the line below.
 Uncomment this line.
 As follows:
 ````
     add_filter( 'woocommerce_get_price_html', [$this, 'svea_add_part_payment_widget'], 99, 2 );
 ````